Updated March 2026 to include WebP and AVIF formats and reflect current best practice.

 ImageOptim

-Depending on your hosting provider, you might be able to utilise a CDN (Content Delivery Network) to serve your image.
-This has the advantage of having your images cached on servers that are physically located near to where you live.
+Depending on your hosting provider, you may be able to use a Content Delivery Network (CDN) to serve your images.
+A CDN caches your images on servers located closer to your visitors, which can meaningfully improve load times.

-A great CDN that offers a free plan is Cloudflare.
-Setting up a CDN is more than we can go into here, but if you are interested in learning more, please get in touch.
+For other platforms, Cloudflare offers a free plan that's worth looking into.
+Setting up a CDN is more than we can go into here, but if you'd like to know more, please get in touch.